Kababey/Whisper-REST-API/README.md

 ![image](https://github.com/user-attachments/assets/10b8f03d-a5d2-4e51-9602-f9d089a00ffe)

 After using one of the two methods correctly, there will be srt and txt files in the temp folder created.
+There is an example of transcription created by this API in the test_results folder

 ## Resources
 - [FastAPI Documentation](https://fastapi.tiangolo.com/)